Amundsen's South Pole expedition: Initial steps

 Amundsen made his plans public on 10 November 1908, at a meeting of the Norwegian Geographical Society.
-He would take Fram round Cape Horn to the Pacific Ocean; after provisioning in San Francisco the ship would continue northwards, through the Bering Strait to Point Barrow.
+He would take Fram around Cape Horn to the Pacific Ocean; after provisioning in San Francisco the ship would continue northwards, through the Bering Strait to Point Barrow.
 From here he would set a course directly into the ice to begin a drift that would extend over four or five years.
 Science would be as important as geographical exploration; continuous observations would, Amundsen hoped, help to explain a number of unresolved problems.
-The plan was received enthusiastically, and the next day King Haakon opened a subscription list with a gift of 20,000 kroner.
+The plan was received enthusiastically, and the next day King Haakon VII opened a subscription list with a gift of 20,000 kroner.
 On 6 February 1909 the Norwegian Parliament approved a grant of 75,000 kroner to refit the ship.
 The general fundraising and business management of the expedition was placed in the hands of Amundsen's brother Leon so that the explorer could concentrate on the more practical aspects of organisation.

 In March 1909 it was announced that Shackleton had reached a southern latitude of 88° 23′—97 nmi from the South Pole—before turning back; thus, as Amundsen observed, in the south "a little corner remained".
 He was unreserved in his praise for Shackleton's achievement, writing that Shackleton was the south's equivalent of Nansen in the north.
 Following this near miss, Scott immediately confirmed his intention to lead an expedition (what became the Terra Nova Expedition) that would encompass the "little corner" and claim the prize for the British Empire.